lsst-sqre/sqr-044/index.rst

     If a user primarily uses non-affiliation-providing identity providers such as Google and GitHub, there must be a mechanism to force the user to reauthenticate using an affiliation-providing identity provider to reconfirm their affiliation.
     This shouldn't be done routinely, but may be necessary periodically to confirm that a user still has an appropriate affiliation.
     One possible mechanism to implement this may be to add an expiration date for the user that is automatically extended when the user logs on with an appropriate identity provider.
+    We do not yet know how affiliation and access rights will be determined or managed, so we may not need this facility, but it must be available in case it is necessary.

 IDM-0010
-    Users may select their own account name.
+    Users must select their own account name during initial account creation.
+    This account name need not have anything to do with their federated identity.
     This will be used as the username for Science Platform services and must not contain a ``@`` character (or any other character that causes issues for Science Platform services).
     The account name must not match the name of any existing account.